The Olympic boycott movement that failed

 A few days before the December 1935 vote, Brundage essentially branded the boycott movement a foreign plot.
 “To those alien agitators and their American stooges who would deny our athletes their birthright” to participate in the Olympics, Brundage said, “our athletes reply in the modern vernacular: ‘Oh, yeah!’ ”

-Four days later, when the AAU met at the Commodore Hotel in New York to debate the boycott, Mahoney countered that it was Olympic proponents like Brundage who were doing the bidding of a foreign country.
+Four days later, when the AAU met at the Commodore Hotel in New York to debate the boycott, Mahoney countered that Olympic proponents such as Brundage were doing the bidding of a foreign country.

 “The Nazi government wants more than American participation in a sporting contest,” he said.
 “It wants to bring the American dollar into the very weakened Nazi treasury.
 And it wants to picture Hitler with Uncle Sam standing behind him and saying, ‘We are with you, Adolf!’ ”

 The next day, AAU delegates voted 58.25 to 55.75 to participate in the Olympics.
 Mahoney resigned his post as head of the organization, and Brundage replaced him.
-There had also been short-lived boycott campaigns in Great Britain, Canada, France, Sweden, Czechoslovakia, and the Netherlands, but those countries fell in line after the AAU vote.
+There had also been short-lived boycott campaigns in Great Britain, Canada, France, Sweden, Czechoslovakia and the Netherlands, but those countries fell in line after the AAU vote.

 In the end, a then-record 49 nations competed in Berlin.
 No nation wound up boycotting the Games, said Mallon, the Olympic historian, although Spain was a no-show because of the start of the Spanish Civil War, and the Soviet Union didn’t compete in the Olympics until 1952.

-In preparation of the Summer Olympics, Germany whitewashed antisemitic sentiments in Berlin under orders from Hitler’s minister of propaganda, Joseph Goebbels.
+In preparation for the Summer Olympics, Germany whitewashed antisemitic sentiments in Berlin under orders from Hitler’s minister of propaganda, Joseph Goebbels.
 As the Jewish Telegraphic Agency reported in April 1936, the last of the “red-painted signs announcing that ‘Jews Are Our Misfortune — Whoever Buys From Jews Is A Traitor’ were removed today from all public places in Berlin” — part of an effort to eliminate all outward manifestations of antisemitism during the international competition.

-The U.S. wound up sending a large contingent of competitors, including 18 Black athletes.
+The United States wound up sending a large contingent of competitors, including 18 Black athletes.
 A leading Nazi newspaper derisively referred to them as America’s “Black auxiliaries,” but mostly the regime was on its best behavior during the Games — and got the propaganda victory it had sought.

 An August 1936 New York Times story, headlined “OLYMPICS LEAVE GLOW OF PRIDE IN THE REICH,” gushed that the Berlin Olympics were the “biggest athletic games ever held, the most largely attended, the best organized, the most picturesque and the most productive of new and startling records” and had even “made the Germans more human again.”

 While the boycott battle between Brundage and Mahoney drew in some notable politicians, it wasn’t taken up by the White House.
-President Franklin D. Roosevelt didn’t get involved in the debate over the Berlin Games — a stark contrast to President Jimmy Carter’s decision 44 years later to boycott the 1980 Olympics in Moscow, in response to the Soviet Union’s invasion of Afghanistan.
+President Franklin D. Roosevelt didn’t get involved in the debate over the Berlin Games — a stark contrast to President Jimmy Carter’s decision 44 years later to boycott the 1980 Olympics in Moscow in response to the Soviet Union’s invasion of Afghanistan.

 The legacy of that boycott is probably the main reason that the American campaign to skip the Beijing Olympics hasn’t been as muscular as the ’36 effort, Schaap said.
-However well-intentioned, he said, the 1980 Olympic boycott didn’t achieve its objective: to pressure the Soviets to get out of Afghanistan.
+However well intentioned, he said, the 1980 Olympic boycott didn’t achieve its objective: to pressure the Soviets to get out of Afghanistan.

 “We also know the stories of the athletes whose Olympic hopes were thwarted by the boycott,” said Schaap, who noted that the subsequent lack of Soviet and Communist bloc athletes diminished competition at the ’84 Summer Olympics in Los Angeles.
 “That entire experience, I think, has had a profound effect on the idea of boycotting the Olympic Games again.”